peetertinits/me/_pages/cv.md

 ## Teaching
 I have (co-)designed and taught 2 university courses and 1 e-course for high school students.
 I have also co-organized a seminar series of invited speakers.
-See more at [Teaching](/teaching/)
+See more at [Teaching](teaching)

 ## Publications
+Being at the late stages of my PhD, there is a lot of things in prep, hoping to complete.
+Works already published are here.
-<details> <summary> I have published, various places, .</summary>
+<details> <summary> Details </summary>

 {% capture my_include %}{% include cv-pubs.md %}{% endcapture %}
 {{ my_include | markdownify }}